 Complement your diet with fresh fruits and vegetables

-Fresh fruits and veggies are delicious, add color to your plate and pair well with high protein foods like beef and pork.
+Fresh fruits and veggies are delicious, add color to your plate and pair well with high protein foods like pork.
 Not to mention the amazing health benefits like naturally occurring vitamins and minerals — what’s not to love?

 Try incorporating fresh fruits and vegetables as part of your meal prep.
-They’re perfect as a side dish to beef and pork recipes, as a flavor enhancer for items like farro, as the main ingredients to sauces or even as center-of-the-dish options.
+They’re perfect as a side dish to pork recipes, as a flavor enhancer for items like farro, as the main ingredients to sauces or even as center-of-the-dish options.

 Tips on choosing produce: